-This Prospectus is being issued by Swiss Life AG and Swiss Life Holding AG solely in connection with the Offering and Listing of the Bonds.
-The information contained in this Prospectus has been provided by Swiss Life AG and Swiss Life Holding AG and by the other sources identified in this Prospectus.
-No representation or warranty, express or implied, is made by Swiss Life AG and Swiss Life Holding AG or any of their respective affiliates or advisors as to the accuracy or completeness of this information, and nothing contained in this Prospectus is, or shall be relied upon as, a promise or representation by Swiss Life AG and Swiss Life Holding AG.
+This Prospectus is being issued by Swiss Life AG solely in connection with the Offering and Listing of the Bonds.
+The information contained in this Prospectus has been provided by Swiss Life AG and by the other sources identified in this Prospectus.
+No representation or warranty, express or implied, is made by Swiss Life AG or any of its respective affiliates or advisors as to the accuracy or completeness of this information, and nothing contained in this Prospectus is, or shall be relied upon as, a promise or representation by Swiss Life AG.

 This Prospectus has been prepared solely for use in connection with the Offering and Listing of the Bonds.
 This Prospectus does not otherwise constitute an offer to sell, or a solicitation of an offer to buy Bonds and may not be used in any jurisdiction or in any circumstances in which such offer or solicitation or the distribution of the Bonds or this Prospectus is restricted or unlawful.
 Persons in possession of this Prospectus are required to inform themselves of and observe such restrictions.
-Swiss Life AG and Swiss Life Holding AG do not accept any responsibility for any violation by any person of any such restrictions.
+Swiss Life AG does not accept any responsibility for any violation by any person of any such restrictions.
 Except as otherwise indicated, this Prospectus speaks as of the date hereof.
-The delivery of this Prospectus shall, under no circumstances, imply that there has been no change in the affairs of Swiss Life AG and Swiss Life Holding AG or their affiliates or that the information herein is correct as of any date subsequent to the earlier of the date of this Prospectus and any specified date with respect to such information.
-The business, financial condition, results of operations and prospects of Swiss Life AG and Swiss Life Holding AG may have changed since such dates.
+The delivery of this Prospectus shall, under no circumstances, imply that there has been no change in the affairs of Swiss Life AG or its affiliates or that the information herein is correct as of any date subsequent to the earlier of the date of this Prospectus and any specified date with respect to such information.
+Swiss Life AG's business, financial condition, results of operations and prospects may have changed since such dates.